 What haunts all involved is why the deceased teen, who had severe asthma, didn’t use his epinephrine auto-injector.
 “It’s one of the most traumatizing things of all,” Jeimy says.
 “He’d carried it all his life.”

-Food Allergies and Dating Risks
+Allergen Exposure and Dating Risks

 Dating and intimacy pose special concerns for teens with food allergies.
 Past research has shown that peanut allergen lingers in the mouth for hours, meaning that the food-allergic need to exercise caution when there will be an exchange of saliva.